 Keith Whann is a leading national authority on dealer, compliance, F&I, technology and consumer protection issues facing the automotive industry.
-Keith’s automotive and legal career has spanned over 32 years from a beginning as an Assistant Ohio Attorney General, founder of the law firm Whann & Associates and an industry voice on legislative and regulatory issues on Capitol Hill, thru today, as founder and CEO of The Whann Group providing compliance, training and technology solutions to the industry.
+Keith’s automotive and legal career has spanned over 35 years from a beginning as an Assistant Ohio Attorney General, founder of the law firm Whann & Associates and an industry voice on legislative and regulatory issues on Capitol Hill, thru today, as Founder and CEO of The Whann Group providing business, compliance, technology and F&I products solutions to the industry.

-Keith has had hundreds of articles published in trade journals across the country and his blog posts discussing compliance, dealer and consumer protection issues related to car buying and auto industry related topics are favorites of dealers and consumers alike.
+Keith has had hundreds of articles published in trade journals across the country and his blog posts and videos related to car buying and automotive industry related topics are favorites of dealers and consumers alike.
 Keith has made presentations and conducted training seminars on a wide variety of topics affecting dealers, consumers, the car buying and F&I processes, compliance and automotive industry as a whole.
+Two of Keith's most recent presentations have been: “Effectively Transitioning The Customer's Sales and F&I Experience From Online To On The Lot” and “The Future Is Now: A Compliance Driven Sales Process Creates The Desired Customer Experience.”
 Keith has also spoken at conventions and meetings for over 50 national and state motor vehicle industry related trade associations and regulatory agencies.

 Hiram College, Hiram, Ohio

 Cleveland Marshall College of Law, Cleveland, Ohio, J.D., 1984